romves/next-cinemaxyz-fullstack/README.md

 # Cinema Booking Web Application

-This is a Cinema Booking Application built with Next.js.
-It allows users to view and book movie tickets, manage screenings, and handle user authentication.
+This is a Fullstack Cinema Booking Application built with Next.js.